PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

 # ... snip
 ```

-Now what about making the player move side to side?
+Now what about making the player (cube) move side to side?
 Ooooh

 (example, optional)
 ```py